 The team concluded that they would reduce the carbon emissions of the MagLab by redesigning the magnet cooling pumps to operate on the basis of the power the Magnet is drawing.
 If a magnet is only using 25% of its total power, the pumps would only provide 25% of their total cooling power.

 The final selection was brought to the team sponsor who purposed an additional piece of the project.
-He asked the team to consider the cooling system of a new building that was coming to the Innovation Park. took
+He asked the team to consider the cooling system of a new building that was coming to the Innovation Park.
+The Interdisciplinary Research and Commercialization Building, IRCB, will be built without an HVAC system in place.
+The current idea is to cool the building with the cooling capability of the MagLab when the magnets are not in use.
+The team agreed with Cameron took the responsibility of designing a way to bring chill water to the new building.
+This will allow IRCB to borrow the MagLab’s cooling equipment.
+Running one cooling system will consume less energy than running two.
+This will allow the team to lower the carbon footprint of not just the MagLab, but the whole Innovation Park.

 Calculating Values